Idea Management:

 Edward de Bono

-The method is a framework for thinking and can incorporate lateral thinking >>>
+The method is a framework for thinking and can incorporate lateral thinking.
+The Six Thinking Hats tool encourages parallel thinking, encourages full-spectrum thinking, and separates ego from performance.

 Many organizations all over the world use the Six Thinking Hats tool.
-Among its active users are British Airways, DuPont, Federal Express, IBM, Nippon Telephone and Telegraph, Pepsico, Polaroid, and Prudential Insurance.
+Among its active users are British Airways, DuPont, Federal Express, IBM, Microsoft, Nippon Telephone and Telegraph, Pepsico, Polaroid, and Prudential Insurance.

-A Proposal Analysis Tool
+Proposal Analysis

-The proposal is read out and then everyone puts one the following hats in turn:
+everyone puts one the following hats in turn:

 The White Hat is the information hat.
 This covers facts, figures, information needs and gaps.
 People can ask for more information or data to help analyze the proposal.